-Iowa City Water Division Annual Consumer Confidence Report 2018
+Iowa City Water Division Annual Consumer Confidence Report 2019

-The City of Iowa City Water Division is pleased to report another year of providing clean, safe, tasteful drinking water to residents of Iowa City and University Heights!
+The City of Iowa City Water Division is pleased to report another year of providing clean, safe, tasteful drinking water to residents of Iowa City, University Heights, Lacina Meadows and Woodland Ridge subdivisions.

-The lowa City water system consists of a water treatment plant with a maximum capacity of 16.7 million gallons per day.
-The treatment plant utilizes raw water from a variety of sources, primarily relying on the high-quality water from our collector wells in the lowa River alluvial aquifer.
+The Iowa City water system consists of a water treatment plant with a maximum capacity of 16.7 million gallons per day.
+The treatment plant utilizes raw water from a variety of sources, primarily relying on the high-quality water from our collector wells in the Iowa River alluvial aquifer.
 Additionally, our deep wells and river intake are available for quality or quantity needs.
 The treatment process is conventional surface water treatment with lime-softening and granular activated carbon filtration.